← The journal AI & SaaS February 19, 2026

 What's the difference between adding AI features and being AI-native?

 Adding AI features typically means bolting chatbots, autocomplete, or basic automation onto existing products.
 Being AI-native means AI is fundamental to your product's value proposition, data architecture, and competitive moat.
 AI-native companies often have proprietary data flowing through AI models that improve with scale, creating defensibility.
-Acquirers and investors value this distinction significantly - it's often the difference between a 3x and 10x revenue multiple.
+Acquirers and investors increasingly value that distinction.

 What should SaaS founders focus on to maintain valuation in 2026?

 Focus on building defensible moats rather than just adding features.
 This means developing proprietary data that compounds over time, creating genuine network effects that strengthen with scale, building deep integrations into mission-critical workflows (particularly in regulated industries), and cultivating domain expertise where trust and compliance create real switching costs.
-The key question to ask: why couldn't a solo developer with AI tools replicate our core value?
+The key question to ask: why couldn't a small AI-enabled team replicate our core value?
 If you can't answer that convincingly, your valuation will reflect that vulnerability.

 Considering a transaction?